aftabnaik19/CF-Mentor/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-A Chrome extension designed to supercharge your Codeforces experience.
-CF Mentor adds a suite of powerful tools directly into the Codeforces interface, helping you train smarter and stay organized.
+A Chrome extension enhance your Codeforces experience.
+CF Mentor adds tools directly into the Codeforces interface, helping you train smarter and stay organized.

-## ✨ Features
+## Features

-CF Mentor enhances the Codeforces website with the following key features:

-* ⏱ **Stopwatch & Session Tracking:** Time your problem-solving sessions to improve speed and track your progress over time.
+* **Stopwatch & Session Tracking:** Time your problem-solving sessions to improve speed and track your progress over time.
-* ⭐ **Bookmarks & Difficulty Ratings:** Never lose a problem again.
+* **Bookmarks & Difficulty Ratings:** Never lose a problem again.
 Bookmark problems for later and assign your own difficulty rating to tailor your training.
-* 📝 **In-Page Notes:** Jot down ideas, approaches, and learnings directly on the problem page.
+* **In-Page Notes:** Jot down ideas, approaches, and learnings directly on the problem page.
 Your notes are saved and synced automatically.
-* 🔍 **Advanced Filtering:** Quickly find the perfect problems to solve with advanced filters for tags, difficulty, and solved status.
+* **Advanced Filtering:** Quickly find the perfect problems to solve with advanced filters for tags, difficulty, and solved status.

-## 🛠️ Setup & Installation
+## Setup & Installation

 Follow these steps to get the extension up and running on your local machine.